uhoefel/chemistry/README.md

 Requirements
 ============
-Units is designed to work with Java 15+.
+Chemistry is designed to work with Java 15+.
 It needs preview-features enabled.